 One of the main concerns for anyone coming to live in another country must be ‘how will I obtain the healthcare I need?’.
-This is particularly the case where you are perhaps a little older in years and know that more, rather than less, health care is on the horizon.
+This is particularly the case where you are perhaps a little older in years and know that more, rather than less, healthcare is on the horizon.
+Learn more on the healthcare for retired expats in Spain in the following post.

 Regional governments protested and organisations such as ‘Yo Si Sanidad Universal’ have grown to advise those no longer eligible.
 It’s claimed that the new, more restrictive approach, is saving money and clarifies the situation for everyone.
 But what could you do if you weren’t eligible?